 These Executive Search consultancies or headhunters as they are better known, provide a retained service where the client pays a proportion of the fee upfront.
-This ensures client commitment, exclusivity and investment in a professional and discreet service.
-These experts will represent your business in a highly professional and confidential manner, and can approach the right people and fast.
-They will dedicate all their resources, time effort, research and energies on your project until it is successfully complete because you have paid for their expertise up front.
-If you partner with the right company, the return on the investment will be exponential, and the new hire should be able to add value quickly to your organisation.
+This ensures client commitment, exclusivity, and investment in a professional and discreet service.
+These experts will represent your business in a highly professional and confidential manner and can approach the right people and fast.
+They will dedicate all their resources, time effort, research and energies on your project until it is complete because you have paid for their expertise up front.
+If you partner with the right company, the return on the investment will be exponential, and the new hire should be able to add value quickly to your organization.

 - Candidates will be approached by several recruiters about the same job if exclusivity is not agreed.
 This looks unprofessional and demonstrates to the market that the client is unwilling to invest in a professional and discreet headhunting service.
-If it is a particularly a sensitive position and crucial to the success of of the client then it’s not worth the risk.
-Also the rest of the team are at risk of finding out misinformation and this could have serious consequences on their morale and perception of their employer.
+If it is a particularly sensitive position and crucial to the success of the client, then it’s not worth the risk.
+Also, the rest of the team are at risk of finding out misinformation, and this could have severe consequences for their morale and perception of their employer.

 - Any recruitment company that delivers a contingency project knows their chances of success are slim.
-This is especially the case if there are a number of other recruiters working on the same job.
+This is especially the case if there are many other recruiters working on the same job.
 Therefore they will not invest optimal time or effort into your assignment.
-Contingency recruiters work on many projects simultaneously and it’s a numbers game resulting in little commitment and seeking out only low hanging fruit.
-You are not paying for expertise but just someone to sift through CV’s.
+Contingency recruiters work on many projects simultaneously, and it’s a numbers game resulting in little commitment and seeking out only low hanging fruit.
+You are not paying for expertise but just someone to sift through CVs.

 - Contingency recruiters are extremely expensive considering the service they provide.
-They may look on a database and make a few calls unlike retained headhunters whose researchers will scour the market and call up to 100 potential candidates.
-Is it really worth saving a few percent of the total fee when you can be assured of the industry’s best service with guarantees for a few points more.
-In fact many of my own prospects return to us as clients, having experienced no success with contingency recruitment firms and we are then left with the huge challenge of approaching and persuading people that have a preconceived negative experiences.
+They may look on a database and make a few calls, unlike retained headhunters whose researchers will scour the market and call up to 100 potential candidates.
+Is it worth saving a few percent of the total fee when you can be assured of the industry’s best service with guarantees for a few points more?
+Many prospects return to us as clients, having experienced no success with contingency recruitment firms and we are then left with the massive challenge of approaching and persuading people that have a preconceived negative experience.

-Whilst we don’t underestimate the challenge a hiring manager has when deciding which route to take its is vital that initial outlay is not the only determining factor.
-Having worked in both environments, I can honestly say that retained headhunting is the only truly secure and professional method of identifying and attracting the industry’s best high achievers, and the total cost is only marginally higher than other methods that could actually harm your business.
+Whilst we don’t underestimate the challenge a hiring manager has when deciding which route to take it is vital that the initial outlay is not the only determining factor.
+Having worked in both environments, I can honestly say that retained headhunting is the only truly secure and professional method of identifying and attracting the industry’s best high achievers, and the total cost is only marginally higher than other ways that could harm your business.